 The next stage is the issuance of the statement of effectiveness by the OJK, after which a maximum of one working day is allowed for any last minute corrections or additions to the abridged prospectus.
 The public offering period must commence no more than two working days after the statement of effectiveness by the OJK, and runs for a minimum of one and a maximum of five working days.
 After the end of the public offering period, allotment of the securities must take place within two working days at the maximum, followed by the distribution of the securities or refunds, as the case may be, within another two working days at the maximum.
 Finally, listing must take place not more than one working day after the distribution of the securities.

 Article 94 of the Indonesian Capital Markets Law, in conjunction with Regulation No. XI.B.1, permits an underwriter or broker during the public offering period to offer to purchase, or purchase, securities for the purpose of maintaining their market price, subject to the following conditions:

 The stabilisation price cannot differ from the official public offering price.

 Stabilisation must continue throughout the offering period and cannot be extended beyond that period.

 The possibility of stabilisation measures being taken must be disclosed in the prospectus.

-Regarding the role of the stabilisation agent during the stabilisation period, Bapepam-LK has ruled in previous IPO deals that stabilisation can only be carried out through purchases on the secondary market.
+As regards the role played by the stabilisation agent during the stabilisation period, the OJK has ruled in previous IPO deals that stabilisation can only be carried out through purchases on the secondary market.

 How the stabilisation process was carried out.